Funsol-Projects/FunMob-SDK/readme.md

    funMobAds.showAppOpenAd(this@MainActivity, campaignResponse)
 ```

-There is also FunAppOpenManager available, to use FunAppOpenManager initialize it in your application.
+There is also FunAppOpenManager available, to use FunAppOpenManager initialize it in your application & This class will handle everything for you.

 ```kotlin
    FunAppOpenManager(this,funMobAds,"AUTHORIZATION_TOKEN","YOUR_FUN_APP_OPEN_AD_ID")
 ```

-You can handle premium user and fun app open ad by using  adshow,isPremium
+You can handle premium user and fun app open ad by using ```FunAppOpenManager.adShow```, ```FunAppOpenManager.isPremium```

 ```kotlin
    FunAppOpenManager.adShow = true